chrisgrieser/nvim-chainsaw/README.md

 ---------------------------------------------------

--- remove all log statements created by chainsaw require("chainsaw").removeLogs()
+-- remove all log statements created by nvim-chainsaw require("chainsaw").removeLogs()
 ```